wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 Rules are the way to reach the right agent.
 Rules can be composed and dynamically modified

-A ruleset is a list of rules. rules are evaluated against each queue member (agent) in order to see if it matches.
+A ruleset is a list of rules.
+Rules are evaluated against each queue member (agent) in order to see if it matches.
 The call is distributed according to the matching rule.

 Each rule has two parts:

-- the first part is a dynamical condition.
+* the first part is a dynamical condition.
 If its evaluation is false, the next rule is tried;
-- the second part is tested against queue member's skills, to define a selection.
+* the second part is tested against queue member's skills, to define a selection.

 Operators
 *********